rossvc/software-design/README.md

   npm install

 ## ⚙️ Set Up Environment Variables
-- The project requires a connection to a database.
+- The project requires a connection to MySQL database.

 - To configure the database connection: